ryanjeffares/ryanjeffares.github.io/_posts/2025-03-06-youll-pry-cpp-from-my-cold-dead-hands.markdown

 };
 ```

 What the `&`, `const &`, `&&`, and `const &&` after the function name but before the trailing return type mean is that each of those methods are only callable on non-`const` lvalue references, `const` lvalue references, non-`const` rvalue references, and `const` rvalue references, respectively.
-If I have an `std::optional<std::string>` as a variable and I just call `.value()` on it, I get a regular reference because the variable is an lvalue reference.
+If I have an `std::optional<std::string>` as a variable and I just call `.value()` on it, I get a regular reference because the variable is an lvalue.
 But, if that `std::optional` was an rvalue, I would get an rvalue reference - i.e., ownership gets transferred.

 ```cpp
 struct Foo {